-The difference between Earth and Mars is provided here.
-Earth and Mars are the two planets along with seven other planets.
+Earth and Mars are the two planets along with six other planets.
 These two planets in our solar system have a few geological similarities such as Mars is one-half the diameter of the Earth and the amount of dry land surface present on both the planets is the same.

 However, there are a few differences between Earth and Mars.
 For instance, the size, atmosphere and temperature of these planets are different.

 Earth is the third planet from the sun, and it is our home planet.
 It is the only planet known to harbour life.
-The Earth’s surface consists of 29% of continents and islands while 71% of the water is in the form of lakes, rivers and freshwater.
+The Earth’s surface consists of 29% of continents and islands while 71% of it is covered by water in the form of oceans, lakes, rivers and freshwater.
 The radius of the Earth is 3,959 miles, and it is the fifth-largest planet in our solar system.
 The four layers of the Earth are:

 - Solid inner core